onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

 First let's set two variables that will be used in the subsequent steps.
 Set reponame to the project repository you are setting up just as it appears in the **Project Name** column of the Gerrit projects page.
-Set lfid to your Linux Foundation identity that you use to login to gerrit or for git clone requests over ssh.
+Set lfid to your Linux Foundation identity that you use to login to Gerrit or for git clone requests over ssh.

 .. code-block:: bash